What is axillary nerve dysfunction (AND)?

 - a penetrating injury, such as a knife or gunshot wound

 Stressing the limb by going beyond a comfortable range of motion can trigger problems with the axillary nerve and other nerves.
-This is why experts always warn that those who work out or perform manual labor to take care not to stretch muscles and limbs beyond their usual range of motion.
+This is why experts always warn that those who exercise or perform manual labor should be careful not to stretch muscles and limbs beyond their usual range of motion.
 Some doctors refer to the primary zone of injury for AND as the quadrilateral space, which is part of the shoulder joint.

-You are at a higher risk for AND and related nerve damage if you:
+You’re at a higher risk for AND as well as related nerve damage if you:

 - are an athlete or someone who participates in high-impact upper body activities